Labour Against the Witchhunt: Critical reactions

-LAW has been described as controversial by The Daily Telegraph and as far-left by The Times, while The Jewish Chronicle dismissed it as a fringe organisation.
+LAW was described as controversial by The Daily Telegraph and as far-left by The Times, while The Jewish Chronicle dismissed it as a fringe organisation.

 Andrew Percy MP, in a speech in the House of Commons, called the group's claim that the series of allegations of antisemitism was a witch hunt a "new smear" and asked MPs to "call out" the group, while Wes Streeting MP called the group intimidating, when they demonstrated outside the disciplinary hearing for Marc Wadsworth.
 The Jewish Labour Movement has said that the organisation, along with Jewish Voice for Labour, "ridicule and minimise the real lived experiences of victims of antisemitism", and Stephane Savary, a representative of Left Wing Zionists for Labour, urged the party to expel the organisation.
 In February 2019, the Jewish Labour Movement called on the Labour Representation Committee not to work with the organisation or with JVL.